COMPASS: Confined-space Manipulation Planning with Active Sensing Strategy: Experiments

 The experimental process is illustrated in Fig.~\ref{fig_exp_sen1}.
 Initially, the robot has no prior knowledge of the environment (Fig.~\ref{fig_exp_sen1} I).
 The robot then conducts the active exploration phase, autonomously generating a sequence of viewpoints to actively build a map of the confined space and search for the target (Fig.~\ref{fig_exp_sen1} II).
 Once the target is detected, the system transitions to the final stage, computing and executing a kinematically feasible, collision-free grasp (Fig.~\ref{fig_exp_sen1} III).

 Across 10 trials for each scenario, our method achieves an average Time-to-Find-Target of 159.75s and an overall success rate of 80\%.
 This high success rate in such challenging, real-world conditions demonstrates the robustness of our integrated perception and planning pipeline.
 It validates that our exploration strategy can effectively perform active perception to resolve environmental uncertainty, while the subsequent grasp generation module successfully computes and executes constraint-aware grasps.
 The primary sources of the 20\% failures were twofold: (1) motion planning failures caused by sensor noise, and (2) convergence to local optima in the exploration policy.
-Nevertheless, the ability to succeed in the majority of trials confirms the overall efficacy of our approach.
-The complete experimental runs can be viewed in the supplementary video.